oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 access token, needing to store it somewhere, and then retrieve it to make an API request.

 Instead, a more secure design is to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
-The Secure cookie attribute should be used to ensure the cookie is not included in unencrypted HTTP requests.
-Additionally, the SameSite cookie attribute can be used to prevent CSRF attacks, or alternatively, the application and API could be written to use anti-CSRF tokens.
+The `Secure` cookie attribute should be used to ensure the cookie is not included in unencrypted HTTP requests.
+Additionally, the `SameSite` cookie attribute can be used to counter CSRF attacks, but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}

 OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a common-domain deployment.
 That said, using OAuth even in a common-domain